-Daily Log for Buteyko Breathing Exercises and How to Fill It
+Daily Log for Buteyko and Frolov Breathing Exercises

 Module 10 (Part 4).
 Buteyko breathing exercises

-Main breathing-retraining daily log (or your personal breath-work diary) for short Buteyko breathing sessions and for DIY breathing device sessions - 1 page (Rich Text Format file or PDF file for printing).
+Main breathing-retraining daily log (or your personal breath-work diary) for short Buteyko breathing sessions and for DIY and Frolov breathing device sessions - 1 page (Rich Text Format file or PDF file for printing).

 The practice of successful students shows that it is necessary to keep records of your progress.
-For example, in order to solve the problem of morning hyperventilation (and this is the problem for over 80% students), the daily log and knowledge about the extent of this problem in your particular case is vital.
-Whatever you want to check (your real requirements in essential fatty acids, Ca, and Mg; your sensitivity to allergy triggers; the effects of physical exercise on your CP growth and so on), the daily log, if correctly filled, will reflect the effects of all these parameters.
+For example, in order to solve the problem of morning hyperventilation (the problem for over 80% of students), the daily breathing log for sessions with Frolov/DIY devices during Buteyko exercises, and knowledge about the extent of this problem, in your particular case is vital.
+Whatever you want to check (your physical requirements in essential fatty acids, Ca, and Mg; your sensitivity to allergy triggers; the effects of physical exercise on your CP growth and so on), the daily log, if correctly filled, will reflect the effects of all these parameters.

-The daily log also includes main details of your physical activity (in minutes) and a column about your symptoms, medication and auxiliary activities, many of which will be described later.
+The daily log for Buteyko-Frolov-DIY sessions also includes the main details of your physical activity (in minutes) and a column about your symptoms, medication and auxiliary activities, many of which will be described later.

 Go back to: Learning the Buteyko method by modules